eperegrine/vuepress-portfolio/blog/_blog/HelloWorld.md

 # Vue Component

-Here's a vue componenet that has some fun things it:
+Here's a vue counter componenet that has some fun things it:

 <hello-world />